Here are the answers to some of the questions we get most often in regards to our windjammer cruises.

 What kinds of clothing should I bring for this trip?

-We recommend bringing what makes you most comfortable – all of our cruises are very relaxed and laid back, so you will have no need for formal wear.
+We recommend bringing what makes you most comfortable – all of our cruises are very relaxed and laid back, so you have no need for formal wear.
 We highly recommend packing your things in a soft-sided duffel as storage space in our cabins is very limited.
-See our recommended PACKING LIST for ideas!
+See our recommended Packing List for ideas!

 What are the bathrooms like?